 Chinese Nasdaq-listed coffee chain luckin (Nasdaq: LK) on July 8 rolled out a series of tea-based beverages in about 3,000 stores across 40 Chinese cities.
-The company created the Xiaolu tea drinks in a bid to grab a slice of the growing market for tea beverages.
-Liu Haoran, a young internet celebrity, is the poster boy for the Xiaolu teas.
+The company created Luckin Tea (the Xiaolu tea in Chinese) drinks in a bid to grab a slice of the growing market for tea beverages.
+Liu Haoran, a young internet celebrity, is the new poster boy.

 Luckin grew rapidly as a China-based coffee chain, and some question whether its expansion into tea beverages is a step away from its primary business.
 Guo Jinyi, co-founder and senior vice president of luckin, responded that getting into the tea market is a visionary strategy that aligns with the consumption habits of young Chinese white-collar workers who favor both tea and coffee.
 He added that launching the new tea drinks was also a response to customers’ demands to increase the variety of luckin’s offerings.

 Guo, however, said that China’s tea beverage market faces many challenges.
 First, he said that unlike luckin’s cafes, most tea stores are run on the franchise model, which makes it difficult to control the quality of each store’s offerings and supply chains.
 Moreover, Chinese customers often have to wait for over fifteen minutes for their tea beverages at competing tea shops.